FlavScents AInsights Entry: Geranium Oil (CAS: 8000-46-2)

 1. Identity & Chemical Information

 Geranium oil is a natural complex material derived from the leaves and stems of the Pelargonium species, primarily Pelargonium graveolens.
-It is not a single chemical compound but a mixture of various constituents.
+It is not a single compound but a mixture of various constituents.
 The CAS number for geranium oil is 8000-46-2.
-It does not have a specific FEMA number as it is a complex mixture.
-Other identifiers include its use in IFRA standards and its presence in various fragrance and flavor databases.
-The composition of geranium oil can vary significantly depending on the geographical origin, harvest time, and processing methods.
+It is commonly used in both flavor and fragrance industries due to its pleasant aroma and flavor profile.
+The oil does not have a specific IUPAC name as it is a mixture, but it is recognized by its FEMA number 2508.
+Other identifiers include its FL number 09.028 and its CoE number 258.
+The composition of geranium oil can vary significantly depending on its geographical origin, harvest time, and processing methods.

 Citation hooks: FlavScents; PubChem; FEMA